nomansadiq11/Azure-ApplicationInsights-log-reader/README.md

 ### V1

 In this version user can save Application Insights Credentails and query in cache to retrive the values once you reload again.

+### V2

+In this version Application Insights API Keys can be store in JSON file configuration, this file can have multiple configuration and user can select specific configuration to see the logs.